 Clinical and Developmental Issues of Lesbianism

-The lesbian condition is complex in its origin and very diverse in its expression.
-The elements of the lesbian struggle vary in degree and intensity, as do the temperaments and personality types of the women.
+Female Same-Sex Attraction (SSA) is complex in its origin and very diverse in its expression.
+The elements of the struggle vary in degree and intensity, as do the temperaments and personality types of the women.
 My clients present with a variety of Axis I and II disorders as well as unique stories and histories.
-Therefore, in my treatment of the lesbian client, I first and foremost want to meet and interact with the unique individual sitting in front of me.
+Therefore, in my treatment of the client, I first and foremost want to meet and interact with the unique individual sitting in front of me.
 Lesbian women are intelligent and intuitive and can tell if I am truly "seeing" them or trying to squeeze them into a box or theory.
 I hold my models and theories loosely so I can meet the true person.
-I also want to encounter the "whole" woman, not just her lesbianism.
+I also want to encounter the "whole" woman, not just her SSA.
 I want to give her the message that she is more than her lesbian struggle.
 I want her to know that she is important, and I am not sitting with her simply because I think her sexual orientation needs fixing or that I can "fix" her.

 As a therapist, I want to respect her human dignity.
 Many of my clients are not sure they want to totally resolve the lesbian conflict.
 The emotional aspect of their struggle seems to reach down into the very core of their being.
 It is often a long process for a woman to just define the struggle, let alone to begin to disidentify with it.
 Over six years ago, about two years into my practice, I decided to make a commitment to myself and to my clients that I would work with them regardless of where they are at in their decision to resolve the lesbian conflict.
 I agreed that I would not place demands or expectations on them with respect to their sexual struggle that would, in any way, condition or impede our ongoing work together.
 In other words, I have decided to be committed to them, wherever their journey leads, and to remain committed for the long haul.
 The "long haul" seems to be an average of 4-5 years of weekly to bimonthly appointments.

-While there is much variation amongst lesbian women, there are still many notable themes that consistently emerge in their stories and struggles.
+While there is much variation among women with SSA, there are still many notable themes that consistently emerge in their stories and struggles.
 I would like to highlight a few of those here.

-In broad sweeping terms, the roots of lesbianism can be discovered in four basic elements:
+In broad sweeping terms, the roots of female SSA can be discovered in four basic elements:

 - A strained, detached or disrupted bond or attachment with mother without an available mother substitute, resulting in a need for secure attachment.